 IEEE BTS Announces 2016 IEEE Broadcast Symposium

-MELVILLE, N.Y.—Following the 2015 IEEE Broadcast Symposium that took place in Orlando, Fla. in October, IEEE BTS has announced the date and time for the 2016 edition.
-The 2016 IEEE Broadcast Symposium will take place Oct.
-12-14 in Hartford, Conn.
-The Hartford Marriott will host broadcast engineers from around the world for a program of technical sessions and networking.
+MELVILLE, N.Y. -- Dec.
+7, 2015 -- The IEEE Broadcast Technology Society (BTS) today announced that the 2016 IEEE Broadcast Symposium has been scheduled for next Oct.
+12-14 at the Hartford Marriott hotel in Hartford, Connecticut.
+The yearly Symposium gathers broadcast engineers from the U.S. and around the world for a three-day program of technical sessions, networking, and knowledge transfer.

+"Last month in Orlando, Florida, we wrapped up the most successful IEEE Broadcast Symposium ever, with more than 120 attendees and a record number of sponsors," said Roswell Clark, director of technical operations at Cox Media Group Tampa and IEEE BTS conference co-chair.
+"As our premier conference, the Symposium has made a name for itself worldwide as one of the preeminent technical gatherings on broadcasting technology.
+In 2016, we look forward to hosting engineering professionals from around the world in Hartford for an exciting, timely, and informative program."

-IEEE BTS will open the call for papers and sponsors in the coming weeks.
-For additional information, visit bts.ieee.org.
+In the coming weeks, IEEE BTS will open the call for papers and call for sponsors for the 2016 IEEE Broadcast Symposium.
+Additional information about the 2016 Symposium and IEEE BTS is available at http://bts.ieee.org.

 The latest product and technology information